Group leader: Tom Eirik Mollnes

 A primary research goal for the NCRG is to elucidate the role of complement as a primary inducer of the inflammatory reaction and thereby form a basis for a future therapeutic approach in complement-mediated disease processes.

-Current experimental in vitro and animal protocols, as well as clinical studies, focus on inflammatory diseases with emphasize on ischemia-reperfusion injury, transplant rejection, sepsis and inflammatory response syndrome, and biocompatibility of medical devices.
+Current experimental in vitro and animal protocols, as well as clinical studies, focus on inflammatory diseases with emphasize on ischemia-reperfusion injury, transplant rejection, inflammatory response conditions like sepsis and polytrauma, and biocompatibility of medical devices.
 Based on the cross-talk between complement and the Toll-like receptor system, the group has put forward a hypothesis of combined inhibition of complement and CD14 as a therapeutic approach to attenuate the inflammatory reaction induced by danger signaling both from external (PAMPs) and internal (DAMPs) ligands, leading to sterile or non-sterile inflammation.
 A close cross-talk also exists between complement and the hemostatic systems resulting in a condition termed thromboinflammation, which is an increasingly important topic for the NCRG.

 Members of the NCRG

-The NCRG is lead by Professor Tom Eirik Mollnes and consists of 25 members who are working in both Oslo and Bodø, Norway.
-Relevant information about each group member can be found in the “Members” section, while here you can find a schematic overview of the group organisation and their members.
+The NCRG is lead by Professor Tom Eirik Mollnes and consists of approximately 25 members who are working at two places, the Oslo-group and the Bodø-group.
+Relevant information about each group member can be found in the “Members” section.
+Below you can find a schematic overview of the group organisation and their members.